What to Bring and Prohibited Items

 Worcester, MA 01610

 The most common items to be shipped are computers, books, or clothing.
 Be sure that you will not need what you ship immediately when you arrive on campus, in case they do not arrive at the same time as you do.
 You can pick up large packages at the mail room in the basement of the Higgins University Center.

 What type of clothing should I bring?

 If you are from a warmer climate than that of New England, you will want to bring specific items of clothing to prepare for the winter months.
 A warm winter jacket, hat, mittens, scarf, and boots are recommended to stay warm.
 Sweaters and long pants or skirts are also suggested to avoid a chill.
 Please note that the weather in New England is not always cold!
-When you arrive in August the weather will be very warm and often humid.
+In August the weather will be very warm and often humid.
 Once autumn comes around, a light jacket or sweater will suffice.

 Should I bring EVERYTHING with me?

 There is no need to bring EVERYTHING you need at college with you from home.
 It is advisable to purchase many of your amenities once you arrive at Clark.
 Cosmetic items such as shampoo, soap or lotion can be found at area drug stores, and school supplies can be purchased at the University Bookstore, as well as at local stores.
 If you are traveling a long distance it may be easier to purchase bedding and other items for your room once you get here.
 This not only lightens the load that you have to carry to your room on check-in day, but also gives you the opportunity to see what there is in the area surrounding Clark.
 Many places are within walking distance, and for those that are not, the Worcester bus system will take you there.